GregSharpe1/ansible-role-transmission/README.md

 # ansible-role-transmission
-Ansible role to install and configure Transmission on Linux
+Ansible role to install and configure Transmission on Linux test